Music-making at St Mary's

-Church Choir
+The Church Choir

 Our SATB (Soprano, Alto, Tenor, Bass) robed choir have a long tradition of singing weekly for services.
 Weekly rehearsals take place before the main service.
 Generally, there is a sung eucharist, hymns to sing and there may also be a psalm or an anthem.
 New members are most welcome.
 For more information, please get in touch with the Director of Music.

-2. Community Orchestra
+The Community Orchestra

 It’s musically everything from A-Z!
 We have woodwind, strings, brass, rhythm instruments and most probably a set of spoons somewhere.
 We like to tackle most things with a good tune regardless of genre.
 So, yes you get to play some classical, but add to that popular, jazzy, show tunes and novelty numbers of yesteryear.

-Our Organ and other instruments
+Our organ and other instruments

 A musical “beating heart” for many a service is our three manual Copeman Hart Digital Organ.
 Installed in 2007 it’s a fantastic example of its kind.
 With 57 speaking stops it’s a flexible and impressive instrument.
-Follow the link for further information:

 Got any questions about the Community Choir (CC) or Community Orchestra (CO)?
 Read on or get in touch: